Man acquitted of charges he threatened lives of FBI agents

 The jury deliberated for nearly four hours before finding Matthew Berger not guilty Monday of making threatening communications by telephone and threatening the life of a federal officer.

-The 34-year-old Berger of Morton Grove has been in federal custody since his arrest in December.
+The 34-year-old Berger of Morton Grove, Illinois, has been in federal custody since his arrest in December.
 Defense attorney Steven Greenberg says Berger will likely be transferred to Cook County Jail on an unrelated charge of pulling a fire alarm at a police station.

 During trial, Greenberg said Berger was a nuisance but that his actions did not constitute a crime.